eleijonmarck/eleijonmarck/content/posts/introduction-to-algorithms-1.md

 This series will be covering the introduction of algorithms and their application.

 ### Why
 - Anywhere where realtime results want to be found quick.
-I want fasst :)
+I want fassssst :)
 - Efficiently calculating and handling the vast amount of data.
  - Vast amount of twitter feed
  - Sensor data